 Building on that, Richeson and Shelton (2005) filmed White people who were interacting with another White person or with a Black person.
 They showed clips of those films—muted, and with the other person off-screen—to both White and Black people and asked them to rate the White person in terms of words like likable, friendly, tense, and standoffish.
 Black raters’ judgments were significantly lower when the person in the film was interacting with a Black person, rather than a White person and the person in the film scored high in implicit prejudice.
 Implicit bias was clearly visible in the non-verbal behavior, and Black judges were especially adept at spotting it.

 Bean et al. (2012) found that White people who are especially anxious about being perceived as prejudiced exhibited eye movements characteristic of people experiencing social threat, undermining their goal of appearing non-racist.
-Bergsieker, Shelton, and Richeson (2010) studied the goals that White and Black people have in interracial interactions.
+Bergsieker, Shelton, Richeson, and Simpson (2010) studied the goals that White and Black people have in interracial interactions.
 They learned that White people are more eager to be liked, and Latino and Black people are more eager to be respected.
 My guess is that there are two reasons for this.
 First, White people can usually take respect for granted, while Latino and Black people cannot.
 Second, the stereotypes about White people have more to do with being untrustworthy and the stereotypes about Blacks and Latinos have more to do with being incompetent.
 Each group is hoping to overcome the stereotypes they know others have of them.